GraphFM: Graph Factorization Machines for Feature Interaction Modeling: Graph Factorization Machine

-Intuitively, we treat the element-wise product of each pair of feature embeddings as a term and estimate its weight using MLP.
+Intuitively, we treat the element-wise product of each pair of feature embeddings as a term and estimate its weight using the MLP.
 One can also choose the Euclidean distance~\cite{kazi2020differentiable} or other distance metrics.

-\subsubsection{Graph sampling}
+\subsubsection{Graph Sampling}

-From the estimated edge weighted matrix $\mathbf{P}^{(k)}$ at each layer, we then sample the beneficial feature interactions, which is also to sample the neighborhood for each feature fields.
+From the estimated edge weighted matrix $\mathbf{P}^{(k)}$ at each layer, we then sample the beneficial feature interactions to sample the neighborhood for each feature field.
 In this work, we uniformly sample a fixed-size set of neighbors.
-For each feature node $v_i$ at $k$-th layer, we select $m_k$ edges according to the first $m_k$ elements of $\mathbf{P}^{(k)}[i,:]$, which can be illustrated as follows:
+For each feature node $v_i$ at the $k$-th layer, we select $m_k$ edges according to the first $m_k$ elements of $\mathbf{P}^{(k)}[i,:]$, which can be illustrated as follows: